BlocProtocol/BLOC-wiki/docs/about/Home.md

 - Easy to mine
 - Easy to use
 - Amazing community
+- Fungible
 - Unrivalated products
 - Low & Fix rates per transactions (0.0001 BLOC)
 - The BLOC Protocol is decentralized and open source meaning no central control over the network.
 Nothing is censored.

 Mining from a mobile phone, Raspberry Pi, a desktop computer or GPU rig and much more, a complete mining suite of softwares works well with an egalitarian Proof Of Work using the Cryptonight Haven algorithm which is ASIC resistant and NiceHash resistant.

+BLOC is open source.
+You're welcome to contribute to the BLOC's codebase.